MolSSI-Education/sss_2019_lessons/_episodes/01-conda.md

 ~~~
 {: .language-bash}

-For other projects, you should replace `molssi_devops` with a descriptive name for your project. `conda` also allows you to specify the python version to use with the environment.
-Here, `python=3.6` specifies that we want to use Python 3.6 in this environment.
+For other projects, you should replace `sss_2019` with a descriptive name for your project. `conda` also allows you to specify the python version to use with the environment.
+Here, `python=3.7` specifies that we want to use Python 3.7 in this environment.
 Executing this command will list the environment location and a list of Python packages to be installed.
 Choose `y(es)` when prompted.

 Activate the environment using the command